nootkan/OSSN-Spamshield/README.md

 **Solutions:**
 1. Ensure JavaScript is enabled in their browser
 2. Ensure cookies are enabled in their browser
-3. Check that they're waiting at least 1 second before submitting
+3. Check that they're waiting at least 7 seconds before submitting (most humans take 10-20 seconds to fill out a form)
 4. Check error logs for specific error messages
 5. Verify component is configured correctly